lividhen/nya-patches/README.md

-## 🧩 ReVanced Patches
+## 🧩 nyaGmsCore Patches

-Patches for ReVanced.
+Patches to make apps use nyaGmsCore.
+## WIP